KyleHelzer/DailyProgrammer/README.md

-# DailyProgrammerEasy
+# DailyProgrammer
 Practice problems from www.reddit.com/r/DailyProgrammer.

 This is where I am storing my work for the problems posed on the subreddit /r/DailyProgrammer on reddit.com

-Many are written in Python 2.7.8 and the filenames stand for "Daily Programmer Easy/Intermediate/Hard" follow by the project number.'\n'
+Many are written in Python 2.7.8 and the filenames stand for "Daily Programmer Easy/Intermediate/Hard" follow by the project number.

 Thus